The project #MemoriasSituadas is introduced here. It is organized in the following sections

 The sites of memory included in this project also fulfill the values of peace and the democratic principles promoted and stated in the UNESCO Constitution in 1945.

-Graciela Karababikian (general coordination); Grégoire Champenois (research coordination); Angeles Anzovino, Stella Chignac, Lorena Díaz, Luisina Gandola, Rodrigo Gómez Tortosa, Dalila Polack, Alejandra Serantes and María Eugenia Sozzani (research) and Marina Guimpel (legal content advice).
+Grégoire Champenois (general coordination); Angeles Anzovino, Stella Chignac, Lorena Díaz, Luisina Gandola, Rodrigo Gómez Tortosa, Dalila Polack, Alejandra Serantes and María Eugenia Sozzani (research) and Marina Guimpel (legal content advice).

 The CIPDH-UNESCO has convened a group of specialists and experts to contribute to the conceptual design of this project.
 Find below a brief introduction of each member: